-The whirlwind romance that started with a private plane ride
+He took her on a private plane ride on their first date

 They enjoyed many an evening cooking together at Klaus' apartment, Sallie encouraging him to move away from his reliance on spaghetti and beer -- a hangover from his student days -- and teaching Klaus recipes she'd grown up with.

-Around six months into the relationship, Sallie left her au pair job to study English at a local language school, and the couple moved in together.
+Around eight months into the relationship, Sallie left her au pair job to study German at a local language school, and the couple moved in together.

 Living together was an easy adjustment.